 Enter the Ubiquiti EdgeRouter Lite.

 I was already a fan of Ubiquiti (UBNT) products.
-I use their NanoStation at our Eastern Washington cabin to blast WiFi into the back yard, out onto the beach, and half way across the lake.
-At our main house, I use their UAP-PRO access point to fill the house with strong WiFi signal (read about that here) and a secure guest network, with an EdgeRouter-POE as the house’s primary router.
+At our Eastern Washington cabin, I use their EdgeRouter-POE as a router, a UAP-PRO access point for indoor WiFi, and a NanoStation to blast WiFi into the back yard, out onto the beach, and half way across the lake.
+At our main house in Seattle, I use two UAP-AC-PRO access point to fill the house with a very strong WiFi signal (read about that here) as well as a secure guest network, with a UniFi Security Gateway (USG) as the house’s primary router.
 It’s fair to say I’m a UBNT fanboy.

 So when I read in some Google Fiber Support threads (like this one) that it might be possible to replace the GFNB with a Ubiquiti EdgeRouter, I got excited.
 I picked up an EdgeRouter Lite on Amazon for less than $100, and looked forward to my next trip to Utah to set it up.